samtholiya/RoughDiamondCalc/README.md

 # RoughDiamondCalc
-A project which implements Range Slider you can also contribute to the accuracy of the slider or report bugs in it.
+A project which implements Range Slider <br>
+You can also contribute to the accuracy of the range slider.